nishanth1914/svm-kernel-analysis/README.md

 ## 📁 Files
 - svm_kernel_analysis.ipynb → Code and experiments
-- svm_kernel_analysis.pdf → Tutorial explanation
+- svm_kernel_analysis1.pdf → Tutorial explanation

 ## 📚 Dataset
 The Iris dataset is used (available in scikit-learn).